-Pension: a light, Western style fresh floral, green & mildly sweet, and featuring notes of orange blossom & muguet amongst others.
+Pension: a light, Western style floral, green & mildly sweet, and featuring notes of orange blossom & muguet amongst others.

 Lovely: citric, musky & a bit creamy (caveat: mine has a distinctive minty note, which i believe to be an unintended effect in the fragrance).

 Luzane: a vivid marine scent w/ notes of rose & lemongrass.

 Secret Lady: fruity, sweet & ambery, with notes of pineapple & pear, (and possibly apple), vanilla & musk.
 Its floral notes, jasmine, orchid & rose to my nose.
 I also detect a bit of Iso E Super.

-Silver: its notes, according to my perception are citrus; ammoniac black currant; fresh florals; ozonic green tea; a breezy accord; musk, & a huge dose of cedar-y Iso E Super, which also adds a mild peppery effect.
-EdP spray is less peppery than the
+Silver: citrus; ammoniac black currant; fresh florals; ozonic green tea; a breezy accord; musk, & a huge dose of cedar-y Iso E Super, which also adds a mild peppery effect.
+Spray version is less peppery than the oil.

 This review is for Al Rehab perfume oils.